morten-andersen/tech-notes/programming/java/java8/README.md

 All objects are immutable.

+A few notes on date and datetime used in programming is found in [Usage of Dates and Times in Networked Applications](../../../time/usage-of-dates.md)

 * `Instant` - a point in time.
 * `Duration` - a *time* based amount of time.
 The difference between two `Instant`'s.
 See [DurationTest](./time/DurationTest.java) for an example of measuring the duration of an operation.
 * `Period` - a *date* based amount of time.
 Use this when working with calendar days.